Plumsail/forms-docs/SharePoint/how-to/lookup-view.rst

 .. title:: Customize appearance for lookup fields in a SharePoint form

 .. meta::
-   :description: Use JavaScript to transform lookup field results
+   :description: Use JavaScript to transform lookup field results - customize styles, add information from other fields, even include images if necessary

 How to customize appearance of search results for lookup fields in SharePoint form
 ======================================================================================================